Code-Institute-Submissions/urmv2/README.md

 the globe.

 ## UX

+### User Stories

+* First Time Visitor Goals
+    1. As a First Time Visitor, I want to be able to easily access the authors own projects and contact page from the homepage and navigation bar.
+    1. As a First Time Visitor, I wish to be able to learn more about the content that is presented across the site.
+    1. As a First Time Visitor I want to gain a perspective towards the capabilities of the author's academic potential.
+In terms of both political theory and development.

+* Returning and Frequent Visitor Goals
+    1. As a Returning or Frequent Visitor, I want to be able to view the progession of the author's work.
+        Periodically and dynamically.
+    1. As a Returning or Frequent Visitor, I want to be able to easily contact the author to be able to colloborate and gain any extra information that they would like.
+    1. As a Returning or Frequent Visitor, I want to be able to have a number of different options towards contacting the author.

 The external user goal is to create a platform for the user to learn more about the topics covered within each article.